nicolamarchiotto/blog/content/blog/docker_based_server/index.md

 Enough for the introduction, let's get to something more concrete.

-## System
+# System

-The pc I am using is my first laptop, which retired after 5 stressful long years of University.
+The pc I am using is my first laptop, which retired after 5 stressful long years of Computer Science University.
 It is equipped with an Intel i5 8th gen processor, 8 GB of ram DDR4, an SSD of 128 GB and HHD of 1 TB.
-These are more than enough requirements if you are planning of just serving your medias or backup your photos.
 The system has also an onboard low-end GPU, which I did not bother neither to disable from the BIOS nor to remove it.
 After setting up the OS and installing an ssh server, I removed the laptop screen, to reduce the system power consumption and to make it as less invasive as possible.
 I set up a static IP, placed the sever near my home modem/router and connect it via an Ethernet cable.

 <div class="flex flex-col md:flex-row" style="margin-top: -20px; margin-bottom: -20px;">
     <div style="padding: 5px;" >